-The Largest Great White Shark In the World Found in Florida Waters
+The Largest Great White Shark Found in Florida Waters

 - The largest great white shark pinged off the Gulf Coast of Florida waters in March 2022 was an individual named Scot, weighing up to 1,644 pounds and measuring 12.3 feet in length.

 - Another giant male white shark named Ironbound was tracked near the same locale, weighing nearly 1,000 pounds.

-- Coming close second is another enormous great white shark named Breton, geo-located about 13 miles off Port St. Lucie coast in South Florida on June 6, 2022, and found to weigh 1,437 pounds and about 13-ft long.
+- Coming close second is another enormous great white shark named Breton, geo-located about 13 miles off Port St. Lucie coast in South Florida on June 6, 2022, and found to weigh 1,437 pounds and about 13 feet long.

 - Sable is an 11.5 feet-long great white shark found along Florida’s coast and several other unexpected locations along the Gulf of Mexico.
 The massive shark, estimated to be about 900 pounds, was speculated to be pregnant at the time of discovery.

 - Mahone, a huge specimen measuring 13 feet 7 inches and weighing 1,701 pounds, was the largest great white shark in the world to be tagged by OCEARCH.
 It was spotted swimming in the waters off North Carolina, though, not Florida.